Rolling for Wellness: The Key Differences Between Recreational and Therapeutic Dungeons & Dragons

 Structure

-Recreational D&D groups are usually led by a Game Master (GM), sometimes called a Dungeon Master (DM), who crafts the story and facilitates the game.
-The GM may create their own world or use pre-existing campaign settings, but their main role is to ensure that the game runs smoothly.
-GMs often learn as they go, and their leadership style can vary from casual and laid-back to deeply involved in character development and world-building.
+Recreational groups are led by a Game Master (GM), sometimes called a Dungeon Master (DM), who crafts the story and keeps the game moving.
+GMs may build their own worlds from scratch or use published campaign settings.
+Their leadership style can range from casual and improvisational to deeply invested in lore and character development.

 Outcomes